 Strategy 2.1: Monitor existing on-site treatment wastewater systems to prevent contamination.

-Action 2.1.1: Undertake and fund a feasibility study for different scales and approaches to wastewater management in the plan area including sanitation districts, satellite systems and regional wastewater treatment facilities.
+Action 2.1.1: County Utilities will undertake and fund a feasibility study for different scales and approaches to wastewater management in the plan area including sanitation districts, satellite systems and regional wastewater treatment facilities.
 Explore the possibility of establishing local financing mechanisms, such as an assessment district, to create a water and/or sanitation district to serve the planning area

-Action 2.1.2: Develop a program that will assist homeowners with septic system compliance.
+Action 2.1.2: County Utilities Develop a program that will assist homeowners with septic system compliance.
 Such a program should include education, outreach and funding mechanisms to help homeowners ensure existing and new septic systems meet applicable standards.

-Action 2.13: Develop guidelines and assistance for all new developments to install wastewater treatments systems which are designed to treat effluent or wastewater to EPA and NMED standards.
+Action 2.13: The LCLCPC and County Planning will develop Overlay amendments to develop guidelines and assistance for all new developments to install wastewater treatments systems which are designed to treat effluent or wastewater to EPA and NMED standards.
 (The state requires systems to meet EPA and NMED standards and in order to get a County development permit an applicant must have a state approved permit).
 This will include working with the Drinking Water Bureau of the Environment Department to disseminate information regarding how individuals can test their own water, all relevant County and State regulations regarding well drilling and maintenance, as well as scheduling periodic water fairs in the planning area.

-Action 2.1.4: Work with the NMED to develop voluntary noticing procedures whereby when new wells or septic systems are installed within the planning area, the land owner will provide a map of all wells, septic systems, open water courses, springs, arroyos and acequias on or adjacent to the property.
+Action 2.1.4: LCVA, in coordination with County Utilities, will work with the NMED to develop voluntary noticing procedures whereby when new wells or septic systems are installed within the planning area, the land owner will provide a map of all wells, septic systems, open water courses, springs, arroyos and acequias on or adjacent to the property.
 The intent of this is to prevent accidental placement of wells or septic systems which might have potential impacts to water resources and drainage on adjoining properties.

-Action 2.1.5: Develop a septic tank monitoring program.
+Action 2.1.5: LCVA will advocate that the County develop a septic tank monitoring program.
 Such a program will require that individual septic tank sludge levels be measured every 2 years and pumped if called for by NMED standards.
 A biennial report examining septic tank conditions and problems in the planning area will be compiled and distributed to interested community organizations.
 This policy is intended to help homeowners ensure that septic systems will not fail, to avoid large costs of repairing failed systems, and protect surrounding water resources from potential contamination.

 Strategy 2.2: Minimize ground water impacts associated with polluting land uses.

-Action 2.2.1: Require existing commercial and institutional entities which produce animal or chemical wastes that have the potential to contaminate ground water which are located adjacent to or in the planning area to properly contain and dispose of all wastes either brought onto the property or generated through the entity’s operations.
+Action 2.2.1: The LCLCPC and County Planning will develop Overlay amendments to require existing commercial and institutional entities which produce animal or chemical wastes that have the potential to contaminate ground water which are located adjacent to or in the planning area to properly contain and dispose of all wastes either brought onto the property or generated through the entity’s operations.

 Strategy 2.3: Reduce erosion and pollution from storm water runoff.

-Action 2.3.1: Develop design requirements for new development that control runoff into arroyos through use of retention ponds and/or other techniques that control runoff while also allowing for aquifer recharge.
+Action 2.3.1: LCVA will coordinate with County Growth Management and Sustainability to investigate developing design requirements for new development that control runoff into arroyos through use of retention ponds and/or other techniques that control runoff while also allowing for aquifer recharge.

-Action 2.3.2: Review all road projects that may affect run-off in the La Cienega and Santa Fe River watersheds and Planning Area such as the Arroyo de Los Chamisas, Arroyo Calabasas, Arroyo Hondo and the Santa Fe River.
+Action 2.3.2: LCVA will coordinate with County Sustainability and County Planning to review all road projects that may affect run-off in the La Cienega and Santa Fe River watersheds and Planning Area such as the Arroyo de Los Chamisas, Arroyo Calabasas, Arroyo Hondo and the Santa Fe River.

 Strategy 2.4: Enhance water quality and quantity in the Santa Fe River.